Back to rpg

 Difficulty

-The general difficulty of a skill is a 12.
+The difficulty of a general skill is 12.

 Difficulty